SvayamB/DishLook/readme.md

 ```

 ## Credits
-Thanks to Simon Andrews for documentation of APIs done on [this repo](https://github.com/simon-andrews/umass-toolkit)
+Thanks to Simon Andrews for documentation of APIs done in [this repo](https://github.com/simon-andrews/umass-toolkit)